department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/legacy-content-governance-and-migration/README.md

 ## As of 8/03/20

 VA had 530 subdomains.
-Of them, we could map VA.gov and 380 VA subdomains.*
+Of them, we were able to map VA.gov and 380 VA subdomains.*

-__We mapped over 450.3K URLs, including 57.7K PDFs.__*
+__We mapped over 450.3K URLs, including 57.7K PDFs.__
 <br>
 The list of 450.3 URLs includes: